callsatya801/project1/README.md

 Web Programming with Python and JavaScript

 Registration: Users should be able to register for your website, providing (at minimum) a username and password.
->> login.html: Users will be redirected to Login page if user is not logged-in.
-Added conditional redirection to login page
+>> register.html: Users will be redirected to Login page if user is not logged-in and given option to navigate to Registration.
+>> Used hashlib.sha1 to encrypt password.
+Use encription to compare the user input.

 Login: Users, once registered, should be able to log in to your website with their username and password.
 >>On successful login the user is redirected to search page - to search for weather forecast